GrahamCampbell/Laravel-Flysystem/README.md

 // is identical to writing this:
 Flysystem::read('test.txt')

+// and is also identical to writing this:
+Flysystem::connection()->read('test.txt')

 // this is because the local connection is configured to be the default Flysystem::getDefaultConnection() // this will return local

+// we can change the default connection Flysystem::setDefaultConnection('foo') // the default is now foo
 ```

 For more information on how to use the `\League\Flysystem\Filesystem` class we are calling behind the scenes here, check out the docs at https://github.com/thephpleague/flysystem#general-usage.